zeper-eng/mdsa-tools/README.md

 in order to model the varying behaviors of the CAR interaction surface and how they correllate to varying translation rate changes.

-# The easiest way to get going if your familiar with python developement especially in conda environments is to pip install after forking.
+# The easiest way to get going if your familiar with python development especially in conda environments is to pip install after forking.
 I.E.:

 ```bash